AdeyAmare/financial-fraud-detection/notebooks/README.md

 # Fraud Detection Notebooks – Project Overview

 This collection of notebooks provides an end-to-end workflow for **fraud detection** using transactional data.
-The workflow covers raw data exploration, cleaning, geolocation enrichment, feature engineering, and data transformation for machine learning modeling.
+The workflow covers raw data exploration, cleaning, geolocation enrichment, feature engineering, data transformation, and modeling for machine learning.

 ## Notebook Workflow